 After breakfast we drive to Manvar, an ideal base to explore the Indian desert life, culture, wildlife and natural beauty.
 On arrival, we check-in at our comfortable desert resort in time for lunch.

-This afternoon we enjoy the unique desert atmosphere for which this region is famous.
+This afternoon we enjoy the unique desert atmosphere by jeep for which this region is famous.
 Keep an eye out for the chinkara -- a shy gazelle -- as they make way across the silent sands.
-Watch the children trotting off to school, while their mothers prepare their afternoon meal on dung-fire.
-Our village tour by jeep will allow us to share the fascinating culture of these friendly people and enjoy the beauty and tranquillity of this vast desert.
+We will take a camel ride into the desert, which allows you to share the fascinating culture of these people and shows you the beauty and tranquility of this vast desert.

 The evening is enlivened by a campfire, mashaals (traditional songs), and local musicians and dancers.
 With stunning sunrises, mesmerizing sunsets and dazzling night skies, life in this peaceful wilderness is spectacularly elemental -- and extraordinarily silent.